ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 Update Docker images and Kubernetes manifests for the ZenHub application.

-- Download the latest Zenhub application update bundle from our CDN [TODO add link]
+- Download the latest ZenHub application update bundle from the link provided in the release email (or [contact our team](mailto:support@zenhub.com))
-- Get the bundle in the VM (`scp` or any other mean)
+- Get the bundle in the VM (use `scp` or your choice of tool)
 - Unpack and run the update script:

 ```bash